rism-digital/muscat-guidelines/default/en/source_596.md

 #### Reference record ID (596 $c)

-Link to the record that corresponds to the ciation in 596 $a and $b.
+Link to the record that corresponds to the citation in 596 $a and $b.
 Click on the magnifying glass to search.
 If the record is not yet in Muscat, contact the Editorial Center.